 For a concise summary of my education, please look at my CV.

 During my final two years of high school, I was also a full-time college student at my local community college.
-This was possible because I chose advanced coursework over electives, as few were available at my rural school.
-The same weekend as my high school graduation, I also earned an Associate of Science in Engineering and an Associate of Arts in Political Science from Colby Community College.
+This was possible because I chose advanced coursework over electives, as few electives were available at my rural school.
+The same weekend as my high school graduation, I earned an Associate of Science in Engineering and an Associate of Arts in Political Science from Colby Community College.

-During my undergrad at Kansas State University, I did research in Dr. Kirk's geomicrobiology lab and interned for three summers at Los Alamos National Laboratory as part of the ChemCam team on NASA's Curiosity rover mission.
-For more details, please refer to my CV or the research section.
+During my undergraduate studies at Kansas State University, I conducted research in Dr. Kirk's geomicrobiology lab and interned for three summers at Los Alamos National Laboratory as part of the ChemCam team on NASA's Curiosity rover mission.

 More specific information of each degree program is found below.

 I chose to major in geology to explore the processes that shape and transform terrestrial planets and moons, both in the past and present.
+My undergraduate research and senior thesis were conducted through the Geology Department.

 Classes: